Antonioxv/zi2zi-Pytorch-Implmentation/README.md

 # zi2zi-Pytorch-Implmentation
-This is a simple pytorch implementation of zi2zi by Chaoxin FU!
+This is a simple pytorch implementation of zi2zi.

 ## Usage
 ### Local training